Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Their pipeline for retrieving relevant examples on the topic for further analysis consisted of assembling a set of broad keywords, extracting passages where these occur, and estimating if they match the topic (as "nature" can also refer to "human nature", etc.).
-They used LDA topic modeling, which required cleaning and lemmatizing the texts, and annotating the latent LDA topics for relevance.
-Such pipelines can be streamlined with as a single operation on an LLM.
-The authors \parencite{kanger_deep_2022} kindly provided a human-annotated test set of 99 excerpts for this exercise.
-The experiments here include both GPT-3.5 and GPT-4, and also evaluate the effect of adding an OCR-correction step before the classification step.
-While most many of the corpus texts are fairly readable, they also contain examples such as this: \\ \textit{principally to easing in » u ¿ allan consolidated bonds nine Issues Siorln « fallí and on'y two lssues ßalnl » 8 The lïttei Included the 3 . per cent 1942 in which laigf pa'cek were bou.ht The Syd Ii , banks lollnqulshed a small pait of recent rlim Arünstnaturalleacilon in t . limited S , r of issues the main body of Indu- irai continued to find keen support}. \\ The GPT-4-cleaned version: \textit{principally to easing in Australian consolidated bonds; nine issues showing a fall and only two issues gaining.
+The authors kindly provided a human-annotated set of 99 excerpts for this exercise, extracted from a corpus using a first-pass keyword search.
+As such, the unit here is a context window around a keyword, the coding scheme is the categorical variable (nature-related or not), and quantitization consists of determining whether a given text snippet is nature-related.
+As a filtering step, there is no further quantification here, but a real application could further model the co-occurrence of nature with other topics or variables or test hypotheses about temporal trends.
+While some parts of the sampled corpus were fairly readable, others contain OCR-distorted examples such as this: \\ \textit{principally to easing in » u ¿ allan consolidated bonds nine Issues Siorln « fallí and on'y two lssues ßalnl » 8 The lïttei Included the 3 . per cent 1942 in which laigf pa'cek were bou.ht The Syd Ii , banks lollnqulshed a small pait of recent rlim Arünstnaturalleacilon in t . limited S , r of issues the main body of Indu- irai continued to find keen support}. \\ This can however be "cleaned" with GPT-4: \textit{principally to easing in Australian consolidated bonds; nine issues showing a fall and only two issues gaining.
 The latter included the 3 per cent 1942, in which large parcels were bought.
 The Sydney banks relinquished a small part of recent gains.
-As a natural reaction in the limited set of issues, the main body of industrial continued to find keen support.} \\ While such operations may suffer from LLM hallucination issues, we can test if this step degrades or improves the downstream classification results.
+As a natural reaction in the limited set of issues, the main body of industrial continued to find keen support.} \\

-The case turns out to be the latter.
-Given a single-sentence prompt to classify a given input as having mentioned "nature or environment in the biological natural world sense, including nature tourism, landscape, agriculture, environmental policy" (see Appendix), the results are as follows.
-Without the cleaning, GPT-3.5 gets 0.79 accuracy (0.49 kappa) and GPT-4: 0.9 (0.77).
-With cleaning, GPT-3.5 gets 0.82 (0.56) and GPT-4: 0.92 (0.82 kappa).
-This is again on a task with very limited, often historical period-specific contexts.
-More precise prompting would likely help.
-There were for example cases such as "atmosphere of natural gas [on Pluto]" and "nature provides nourishment for the newborn [fetus]" where the machines and humans disagreed.